 Ville joined Watsi on May 19th, 2014.
-Six years ago, Ville became the 187th member to automatically support a new Watsi patient every month.
-Since then, 6,239 more people have become monthly donors!
-Ville's most recent donation traveled 4,800 miles to support Khin, a young man from Thailand, to fund a colostomy closure surgery.
+Seven years ago, Ville joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ville's most recent donation traveled 5,100 miles to support Leakhen, a curious and playful student from Cambodia, for spinal surgery for her birth condition.